Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 Current implementation will only detect valid ".txt" files that exist within the same directory as the executable.
-Since file input was an add-on feature, it was designed to be basic with regards to how to handles this process.
+Since file input was an add-on feature, it was designed to be basic with regards to how to handle this process.

 ****Missing files****